 1. Engaging Local Government Leaders (ELGL) - Engaging Local Government Leaders is an organization that focuses specifically on workers in all levels of local government.
-It began in Portland, Oregon and currently has over 4,800 members, including people from all 50 states as well as Canada, UK, Israel, and Australia.
+It began in Portland, Oregon and currently has over 4,800 members, including people from all 50 states as well as Canada, the UK, Israel, and Australia.
 One of ELGL’s main provisions is “timely and relevant content through podcasts, blogs, webinars, social media and conference gathering”.

 Members get access to all of this content but also invites to ELGL’s online social groups run through Facebook (check out their popular page that even non-members can view here) and Slack as well as local events like its “supper clubs” which aim to bring members in nearby communities together so they can discuss “the issues facing their government specifically” and “government topics and trends.”

 ELGL also offers an online job board that can help members search for other jobs in local government.
 Learn more about joining here.

 2. International City/County Management Association (ICMA) - The International City/County Management Association’s main goal is to improve local government as a whole through “leadership, management, innovation, and ethics.”
 It was founded in 1914 and currently boasts over 13,000 members worldwide, this number being made up of “professional city, town, and county managers who are appointed by elected officials to oversee the day-to-day operation of our communities.”